Valorant-Draft-Circuit/post-mortems/admins/s4/20230719-tonys-behavior-ban.md

 - Encouraging violence against anyone is a violation of Discord ToS and can result in the server being shut down and is intolerable.
 In addition, the behavior is unacceptable and should always result in heavy punishment.

+- This is a permanent ban from Valorant Draft Circuit and can not be appealed.

 ## Appendix

 - Relevant rules: